Rovanion/liuthesis/README.md

 `liuthesis` uses one of the following two build environments:
 * `XeLaTeX` (recommended)
 * `pdfLaTeX`
+* `biber` for setting and compiling the reference list.

 `liuthesis` also uses many modern LaTeX packages, so a fairly modern distribution of LaTeX is required.

-For correct font typesetting according to the LiU style manual, the proprietary fonts  KorolevLiU or Calibri/Calibri Italic are required.
+For correct font typesetting according to the LiU style manual, the proprietary fonts  KorolevLiU or Calibri are required.
+Carlito may be used as a fallback for Calibri on systems that do not have Calibri installed.
+KorolevLiU is only used for exhibit pages (spikblad) on the philosophical faculty.

 ## Usage